paul-wolf/strgen/README.txt

 -  *Literal text* (for example: ``UID``)
 -  *Character class* (for example: ``[a-z\s]``)
--  *Group*, a combination of literals and character classes, possibly separated by operators and using parenthesis where appropriate (for
+-  *Group*, a combination of literals and character classes, possibly separated by operators and using parentheses where appropriate (for
    example: ``(UID[\d]{4}&[\w]{4})``)

 In more detail: